MohitThaakur/RNStructuree/README.md

 ## app/components

-Contains stateless, lean components.
-We can use anywhere without big updates.
-When writing code we do not forget KISS.
+Contains stateless, lean components. which can be used anywhere without big updation

 ## app/helper